Candidates must apply (and be accepted) to Clemson University as incoming Freshmen.

 The Lyceum Scholars Program is not affiliated with the Calhoun Honors College, but candidates are encouraged to apply to the Honors College.

 Please feel free to stop by our office in 329 Sirrine Hall on the campus of Clemson University.
-If possible, please let us know in advance to expect you by contacting us at Lyceum@clemson.edu or (864) 656-2133.
+If at all possible, please let us know in advance to expect you by contacting us at Lyceum@clemson.edu or (864) 656-2133.

 For more information about Clemson University, visit the About Clemson page: https://www.clemson.edu/about/